-Our goal is to provide your child with fundamental experiences in computer programming.
-Through these experiences, students will learn:
+Our goal is to provide your child with fundamental experiences in computer programming that teach them the following:

 Coding is fun

 Ideas can become reality

 Coder Kids has a long-term view of your child’s progress, as a computer programmer and as a learner.
 While not all children will want to be computer programmers when they grow up, learning how to code teaches children valuable critical thinking skills. .

 Our current curriculum has classes for children ages 4-18.
 Although there may be exceptions, we generally group children in the following age groups: